Skip to main content

 Zirconia is the right material for many cases and the wrong material for others.
 Specialist consultation matches the material to the specific tooth and clinical situation.
 Some general patterns:

-• Patients replacing aging PFM crowns benefit from zirconia’s elimination of the dark gum-line margin.
+• Patients replacing aging PFM crowns benefit from zirconia’s elimination of the dark gum-line margin and significantly more natural appearance.

 • Patients with metal sensitivities can use zirconia without concern.